idia640/presentations/week04/PITCHME.md

 You are driving perception top-down while you try to perform these tasks and your brain naturally suppresses information that is less relevant to what you are doing.

 In fact, information is simultaneously moving both top-down and bottom-up.
-While you are attending to the task of finding relevant information, you are also doing pattern matching as you receive input into your brain from features in the visual field.s
+While you are attending to the task of finding relevant information, you are also doing pattern matching as you receive input into your brain from features in the visual field.

 ---
 ## Saccadic eye movements